andac-demir/Caption2Image-with-DCGAN/README.md

     No fully connected or pooling layers used.

     Architecture Guidelines:
-    -Pooling layers replaced with fractional strided convolutions (generator) and strided convolutions (discriminator).
+    - Pooling layers replaced with fractional strided convolutions (generator) and strided convolutions (discriminator).
-    -Batchnorm used in both the generator and discriminator.
+    - Batchnorm used in both the generator and discriminator.
-    -Fully connected layers removed for increased depth.
+    - Fully connected layers removed for increased depth.
-    -In generator ReLU activation used, except for the output which uses Tanh.
+    - In generator ReLU activation used, except for the output which uses Tanh.
-    -In discriminator Leaky ReLU activation used for all layers.
+    - In discriminator Leaky ReLU activation used for all layers.